anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     - Service Request Form Auto-select First Vehicle (Completed 2025-06-10): Added functionality to `CreateServiceRequestForm.tsx` to automatically select the first vehicle from the resident's profile if vehicles are present and no vehicle is already selected.

 ## 2. Recent Changes & Activities (Newest First)

+- **SMS Tow Warning for Violations (Completed 2025-08-12):**
+    - **Objective:** Send an SMS warning for violations that remain in a 'reported' state for over two minutes.
+    - **Change:** Added a new scheduled function `sendTowWarnings`.
+    - **Details:**
+        - Integrated the Twilio SDK.
+        - The new function runs every minute, identifies eligible violations, and sends an SMS to the associated resident's phone number.
+        - It marks the violation with `smsTowWarningSent: true` to prevent duplicate messages.

 - **ESLint Fixes (Completed 2025-07-25):**
     - **Objective:** Resolve outstanding ESLint errors in the notifications feature.